 If you are fly fishing use streamers

-At this time of year trout are hungry.
+At this time of year, trout are hungry.
 They have spawned, then survived the frigid winter months.
-What they need is a lot of calories to try and recover condition.
-They are unlikely to be fussy, they can be very sluggish and not prepared to give chase.
+What they need is a lot of calories to try and recover their condition.
+While they are unlikely to be fussy, they can be very sluggish and not prepared to give chase.
 Presenting the streamer right into their feeding zone is of the most importance.

 It is also possible to fish nymphs, but again I use a heavy tungsten nymph to get them down deep and I fish them beneath a highly buoyant strike indicator.
 The exact pattern is not usually that important, you just need to be able to drift it directly to the waiting the feeding trout.
 It is all about presentation and accuracy.

 If you are spinning use spoons

 When spinning, I personally reach for my tackle box containing spoons.
 (Check out my spoon recommendations here) .
 I like to cast upstream and allow them to flutter downstream bouncing across the bottom.
 Get them down deep because the trout are often holding right on the bottom.

 If you are not getting the occasional snag you are not fishing deep enough.
 I can not explain why, but plain white spoons seem to work when the water is cloudy with snowmelt.